profsmith89/ctps/_sources/chap17.md

 3. "I have a christian friend"
 4. "I have a muslim friend"

-We know that none of these should be classified as toxic comments; yet the model classifies the first and third as non-toxic and the second and fourth as toxic.
+We know that none of these should be classified as toxic comments; yet the model classifies the first and third as not-toxic and the second and fourth as toxic.

 What's going on?
 Well, the world has historically discriminated against individuals because of their race and their religion.
 We know this, and if you look at the comments in the data set marked as toxic, they often involve discriminatory comments against Blacks and Muslims.
 The model classifies our second and fourth comments as toxic not because these words alone are toxic, but because they were often included in comments labeled as toxic.
 The model learned a discriminatory pattern and assumed it was important in classifying comments as toxic.